oceantracker/oceantracker/docs/info/parameter_ref/settings.rst

 		- min: ``0``

 	* ``minimum_total_water_depth`` :   ``<class 'float'>``   *<optional>*
-		Description: Min. water depth used to decide if stranded by tide and which are dry cells to block particles from entering
+		Description: Min. water depth used to decide if cell is dry (only if no dry cell data in hindcast ) to decide if stranded  and to block particles from entering dry cells

 		- default: ``0.25``
 		- data_type: ``<class 'float'>``